2ZTong/pvrn/README.md

 # pvrn
-A publicly verifiable random number and its application on lottery based on fabric 1.0
+A hyperledger fabric chaincode of publicly verifiable random number